marcofrontend/marcofrontend/README.md

 ### BOOTSTRAP
 Bootstrap 3 (**Experience 2015-2018**)  <br>
 It was hot at that time, so I decided to be good at it.
-I used to hand coding Bootstrap navs, carousels, modals, <br>
+I used to hand coding Bootstrap navs, carousels, modals. <br>
-(I ended creating my own custom snippets in a json file). <br>
+I ended up creating my own snippets in json files. <br>

 Bootstrap 4 (**Experience 2018-2019**) <br>
 It comes with SCSS and Flexbox out of the box, and I was using SCSS and Flexbox with Bootstrap 3 already.